dgrisham/wenv/README.rst

 sequence of tmux commands as a function that starts your desired development environment.
 However, as I worked on projects, I found that I'd want different tmux layouts depending on the project.
-I also wanted to be able to run commands in certain terminals, like opening a text editor in one of the windows.
+I also wanted to be able to run commands in certain terminals, like opening a text editor in one of the panes.

 I also had a simple system set up for managing aliases for different projects.
 Basically, I had a folder that contained projects' alias files.
 Those files